yashu1wwww/Youtube-Auto-Feedback/README.md

 # Youtube-Auto-Feedback-
 Youtube Auto Feedback using python

-replace 10th & 11th line with mail and password in script
+Replace the 10th and 11th lines with "Enter your email" and "Enter your password" respectively in the script.

-and 26th line with sendback text..
+Replace the 26th line with "Print the text received from the server."

-in cmd enter

-pip install Random

-and hit enter button

-and again enter pip install undetected_chromedriver

-and hit enter button
+In the command prompt, enter "pip install Random" and hit the Enter button.

+Then, enter "pip install undetected_chromedriver" and hit the Enter button.

-After download the folder extract it and open cmd and enter Python If You Find Python Version
+After downloading the folder, extract it and open the command prompt.
+Enter "python" to check your Python version.

-download the chromedriver(https://chromedriver.chromium.org/downloads extract these to downloaded folder)and with matches your chrome version of your pc and
+Download the ChromeDriver (https://chromedriver.chromium.org/downloads) that matches your Chrome version and extract it to the downloaded folder.

-and enter fd.py in that particular folder in cmd or double click on fd.py ...
+Then, enter "fd.py" in that particular folder in the command prompt or double-click on "fd.py

 👉Note:-